 Craters of the Moon is a vast ocean of lava flows with scattered islands of cinder cones and sagebrush.
 We invite you to explore this "weird and scenic landscape" where yesterday's volcanic events are likely to continue tomorrow...

 Did you know horses evolved in North America?
-The Hagerman Horse, Equus simplicidens, was the first true horse but its bones most closely resembled Grevy’s zebra bones.
-Hagerman is home to over two hundred different species of fossil plants and animals: including sabertooth cat, mastodon, bear, camel, ground sloth, and many other species.
-Over 3,000 new fossil fragments are found each year.
+The Hagerman Horse, Equus simplicidens, was the first true horse (but its bones resemble Grevy’s zebra bones).
+It's the park's most famous fossil but we have over two hundred different species.
+From saber-toothed cat, mastodon, bear, camel, and ground sloth, to much smaller animals, the scientific study of Pliocene fossils is the key to Hagerman.